tarundalai1999/tarundalai1999/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm **Tarun Dalai**, a passionate Junior DevOps Engineer based in Hyderabad, India.
-As a fresher, I specialize in CI/CD, cloud services, and containerization.
+I'm **Tarun Dalai**, a Process Associate - Cloud Engineer based in Hyderabad, India.
+I am passionate about transitioning into a DevOps or Cloud DevOps Engineer role.
+I specialize in CI/CD, cloud services, and containerization.

 ### 🔭 I’m currently working on ...
-At **Genpact**, I'm enhancing CI/CD pipelines and automating infrastructure provisioning.
+At **Genpact**, I'm streamlining operational workflows and automating infrastructure provisioning.
 My current projects involve:
-- **CI/CD Pipelines**: Using Jenkins and GitLab CI to streamline code deployment processes.
+- **CI/CD Pipelines**: Using Jenkins and GitLab CI to enhance deployment efficiency.
-- **Infrastructure Automation**: Leveraging Terraform and AWS CloudFormation to automate infrastructure setup and management.
+- **Infrastructure Automation**: Leveraging Terraform and AWS CloudFormation to ensure consistent and repeatable infrastructure deployments.
-- **Container Orchestration**: Utilizing Docker and Kubernetes to deploy and manage applications efficiently.
+- **Container Orchestration**: Utilizing Docker and Kubernetes for scalable and efficient application deployments.

 ### 🌱 I’m currently learning ...
 I'm diving deeper into: